 One of the most valuable aspects of workers’ compensation law, in general, is that it grants an injured or sickened worker access to benefits for any accident in the workplace, regardless of fault.
 But when an accident occurs elsewhere, a workers’ compensation insurance company may try to deny your claim by making an assertion that it was during a non-work related activity.
 An attorney can help you to ensure that you have the strongest claim possible.

 Examples of off-site injury circumstances that may be coverable include:

 - Motor vehicle accidents when driving for work (excluding typical commute)

 - Slip and fall accidents at site of work

 - Defective or malfunctioning equipment

 There are many other cases where you may be able to seek workers’ compensation benefits, but it is best to speak with an experienced North Carolina attorney about the specifics of your case.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227.